Rashi * Samchara * Bhava * Graha * Ratna * Nakshatra * Amsha * Varga

 There is an interesting discussion involving several international Jyotishi on this page http://www.indiadivine.org/audarya/vedic-astrology-jyotisha/293732-true-mean-rahu.html

 Rational vs. Intuitive components of Jyotisha Reading

-There are actually two separate types of knowledge processed during a Jyotisha analysis and prediction.
+Two separate types of knowledge are being processed during a Jyotisha analysis and prediction.

 The rational analysis is essentially an array search of a rather large table of mathematical items and their human-life descriptors.
 This table of correlations is huge.
-Computers of course help these searches immensely.
+Computers automation helps these searches immensely.